 The symptoms of coeliac disease can range from severe to minor or atypical, and may even go undetected.
 Some symptoms can be wrongly confused with irritable bowel syndrome or a sensitivity to wheat or other food, while other symptoms may be put down to stress or getting older.

-The most common symptoms in adults include:
+The most common symptoms of coeliac disease in adults include:

-The most common symptoms in children include:
+The most common symptoms of coeliac disease in children include:

 - abdominal pain, bloating and flatulence

-- bulky, foul-smelling bowel motions
+- bulky, foul-smelling bowel motions (poo)